pujianto/tapws/README.md

 **Note:** If you want to run in `wss://` protocol locally, consider to use [mkcert](https://github.com/FiloSottile/mkcert) instead of standard self-signed certificate.

+## Todo

+- Currently the DHCP server only support discover and request.
+Need to add renew and release.

 ### References

 - https://github.com/copy/v86/blob/master/src/browser/network.js